Integrated Resource Management

 term plan that's better for both the environment and

-taxpayers. |
+cheaper for taxpayers. |

-please contact Pivotal.
-Some example
+For more about IRM please contact Pivotal.

 IRM is as much a